 Toilets flush neatly at home without unexpectedly erupting into geysers.
 Bees act like normal, civilized bees rather than suicidal maniacs.
 Restaurant menus typically aren’t 90 pages long with a handful of potentially poisonous choices.
 People aren’t wandering around on magic mushrooms at 3 p.m.
 I don’t hear 12 languages a day.
 I don’t have to blast through police checkpoints on my motorbike to avoid paying bribes.
 I usually don’t have to shoo a cat or chicken off of my restaurant table.
 Or open my door to let out a centipede/spider/scorpion/obscenely large cockroach.
 Geckos don’t fall from the ceiling while barking and mating.
 Yes, they bark.

 You get the idea.
 All of the oddities, and many more, I just described happened within a two-day span here in Pai.
 And Pai, although beautiful, isn’t even what I would call an adventurous place.

-Unpredictability is something not to be taken for granted.
+Unpredictability and its effect on travel addiction isn’t to be taken for granted.
 Remember how much you loved to change up your bedroom when you were a kid?
 Or how exciting it was when your teacher rearranged the seating chart?
 The class felt new and interesting for a few weeks before going back to being the mundane norm.
 Our brains are wired chemically to deal with changes and small challenges.
 Our ancestors had to constantly stay on their toes in order to survive.

 This beautiful world of ours is completely out of control.
 But sometimes that’s a good thing.
 The edge of chaos is the most dangerous place to be.
 You aren’t guaranteed safe passage until you’re a contributor.
 Better to enter the storm and become a part of the vortex rather than a spectator on the fringes.
-As Akira Kurosawa said, “In a mad world, only the mad are sane.”
+If travel addiction is real, well, I’m okay with that.